subway-js/subway/README.md

 # SubwayJS

-Subway is a personal project that explores the idea of bringing **event sourcing & CQRS** to the browser for micro-frontends development.
+Subway is a personal project from [danilorossi](https://github.com/danilorossi) that explores the idea of bringing **event sourcing & CQRS** to the browser for micro-frontends development.

 ## Concepts